-In the age of total information overload, creating and sustaining creative image or a personal brand is an art.
-And having your “piece” of the internet is an essential part of it – do you even exist if you aren’t online in some way?
+In the age of total information overload, creating and sustaining a creative image or a personal brand is an art.
+Having your “piece” of the internet is an essential part of it – do you even exist if you aren’t online somehow?
 Despite all the user advantages offered by social media platforms, they come with significant concerns over user data privacy, copyright and a scenario that should never be discounted – a definitive shut down.
 There is also the simple issue of usage and search: unless the client knows your exact name or username, they will not be able to find you on a social network.
 While social will always remain a great tool to reach your audience and get quick and direct feedback, your own website should be the entry point for your contacts, functioning as a sort of digital business card.

 Here are our five favourite examples of .ART domain owners who are successfully using their domain names to host websites that reflect their personal brand on the Internet – in a concise, informative and visually engaging way.